 Mozart returns in two other episodes in season two of “The Crown.”
 The first movement of the String Quartet No. 5 in D is featured as part of a montage in which Philip appears bored, sings “Happy Birthday” to dogs, and is fitted for his costume.
 And in Episode Nine, the Requiem makes a return.

 After Philip’s sister is killed in an airplane crash, he attends her funeral in Darmstadt.
 Swastiskas flutter from every window, Nazi salutes are given and mean dogs bark as the funeral cortege advances down the narrow street.
 The music is entirely non-diegetic but it could just as well have been heard on the streets of the German town.
-We hear the choral tread of the Lacrimosa, one of the darkest moments in the Dies Irae sequence.
+We hear the choral Lacrimosa, one of the darkest moments in the Dies Irae sequence.
 Careful “Crown” watchers may recall “Act of God” (Season 1, Episode 4), when the Lacrimosa from the Requiem was heard as a deadly smog enveloped London, again portraying people in dire situations beyond their immediate control.

 What is your favorite musical moment in the series?
 Please leave a comment below.
 (Also see this Season One recap.)